ADVANTICS/documentation/products/adm-cs-spcc/docs/spcc_configuration.md

 - **`allow No Tls For Iso Part20`**: Whether we should accept communications without TLS on -20This is prohibited by the standard, yet you should not expect this to be wideliy applied in the wild (default: `False`)
 - **`Current Ripple`**: No description (default: `1.0`)

+## mcs_ce_id_use_median_filter

+!!! warning
+    Using the median filter and the debouncer simultaneously, setting a large `mcs_ce_id_filter_buffer_size`, or setting a high `mcs_ce_id_debouncer_count` will increase the latency of CE and ID state change detection.
+This can cause the MCS state machine to miss time-sensitive transitions, potentially triggering sequence timeouts and abnormal session terminations.
+Tune these parameters conservatively.

+!!! note
+    This is an advanced configuration option.

+Example:

+    mcs_ce_id_use_median_filter = false

+Enables a median filter on the CE and ID line readings.
+The median filter smooths out short glitches or noise spikes by returning the median value over a rolling window of samples, rather than acting on every raw reading immediately.
+The window size is controlled by `mcs_ce_id_filter_buffer_size`.

+Default to false.

+## mcs_ce_id_filter_buffer_size

+!!! note
+    This is an advanced configuration option.

+Example:

+    mcs_ce_id_filter_buffer_size = 5

+Number of samples in the rolling window used by the median filter on CE and ID line readings.
+A larger window provides stronger noise rejection at the cost of a slightly slower response to genuine state changes.
+Only effective when `mcs_ce_id_use_median_filter` is set to `true`.

+Default to 5.

+## mcs_ce_id_use_debouncer

+!!! warning
+    Using the median filter and the debouncer simultaneously, setting a large `mcs_ce_id_filter_buffer_size`, or setting a high `mcs_ce_id_debouncer_count` will increase the latency of CE and ID state change detection.
+This can cause the MCS state machine to miss time-sensitive transitions, potentially triggering sequence timeouts and abnormal session terminations.
+Tune these parameters conservatively.

+!!! note
+    This is an advanced configuration option.

+Example:

+    mcs_ce_id_use_debouncer = false

+Enables a debouncer on the CE and ID line readings.
+Instead of accepting a new state on the first observation, the debouncer requires the same value to be seen a configurable number of times consecutively (see `mcs_ce_id_debouncer_count`) before the state change is accepted.
+This helps reject transient noise or bouncing on the physical lines.

+Default to false.

+## mcs_ce_id_debouncer_count

+!!! note
+    This is an advanced configuration option.

+Example:

+    mcs_ce_id_debouncer_count = 3

+Number of consecutive identical readings required before the debouncer accepts a CE or ID state change.
+A higher value makes the debouncer more conservative and resistant to noise, but also increases the latency before a genuine transition is acted upon.
+Only effective when `mcs_ce_id_use_debouncer` is set to `true`.

+Default to 3.